 As the top of the FIA’s junior motorsport ladder, the category is the perfect pinnacle to Carlin’s European programmes.

 The team’s 2020 driver Yuki Tsunoda finished third in the standings and earned himself a seat in the Alpha Tauri for 2021.
-His Carlin team mate Jehan Daruvala stays with the team for the 2021 season.
-His team mate will be announced shortly.
+His Carlin team mate Jehan Daruvala stays with the team for the 2021 season and is joined by Dan Ticktum

 V8 - 4 litre naturally aspirated - 612HP @10,000 RPM